stjohn/hsj/code/README.md

 This directory contains the following R scripts:

 + `dissimilarity_functions.R`:  functions from HSJ 2018 that compute the dissimilarity between two taxa, where the contribution of secondary characters (if present) can be scaled by a parameter alpha.
-These functions have been modified slightly to accommodate changes in the hierarchical structure of lists expected by the Claddis R package (informally a "Claddis object").
+These functions have been modified from those published in HSJ 2018 to accommodate changes in the hierarchical structure of lists expected by the Claddis R package (informally a "Claddis object").
 + `hsjScorer.R`:

 ## Dependencies: ##